NATrinh/NATrinh.github.io/research.md

 2. Betthäuser, Bastian, Kaiser, Caspar, and Trinh, Nhat An.
 2021.
 ‘Regional Variation in Inequality of Educational Opportunity across Europe’, *[Socius: Sociological Research for a Dynamic World](https://doi.org/10.1177/23780231211019890)*, all authors contributed equally.
 1. Kaiser, Caspar, and Trinh, Nhat An.
 2021.
 ‘Positional, Mobility, and Reference Effects: How Does Social Class Affect Life Satisfaction in Europe?’, *[European Sociological Review](https://doi.org/10.1093/esr/jcaa067)*.

+### Dissertation

+- Trinh, Nhat An.
+2022.
+Patterns and Drivers of Over-time Change in the Intergenerational Transmission of Inequality in Germany and the UK.
+[University of Oxford](https://ora.ox.ac.uk/objects/uuid:cbfb603b-ce55-49e2-87b6-011e7e39bd3f).

 ### Other writing

 - Trinh, Nhat An.
 2022.
 'Wie können Ungleichheiten in und zwischen Gesellschaften überwunden werden?' in: *[IdeenLauf: Gesellschaftliche Impulse für Wissenschaft und Forschungspolitik](https://www.wissenschaftsjahr.de/2022/fileadmin/user_upload/1__Ideenlauf/IdeenLauf_Ergebnis.pdf)*.
-- Trinh, Nhat An.
-2022.
-Patterns and Drivers of Over-time Change in the Intergenerational Transmission of Inequality in Germany and the UK.
-[University of Oxford](https://ora.ox.ac.uk/objects/uuid:cbfb603b-ce55-49e2-87b6-011e7e39bd3f).